tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 To properly evaluate whether the time assigned to a block or, more generally, to a message is consistent with the real time, we need some information regarding the time it takes for the message to be transmitted.
-Together with the `PRECISION`, the *minimal delay* for a message defines the *maximum timestamp* the message could have received from a correct process, equipped with a synchronized clock.
+Together with the `PRECISION`, the *maximum delay* for a message defines the *minimum timestamp* the message could have received from a correct process, equipped with a synchronized clock.
-Correspondingly, the *maximum delay* for a message bounds the *maximum timestamp* assigned to it by a correct process.
+Correspondingly, the *minimum delay* for a message bounds the *maximum timestamp* assigned to it by a correct process.

 #### **[PBTS-MSG-D.0]**